Carel Fabritius

-Carel Pietersz.
+Carel Pieterszoon (abbr.
+Pietersz.)
 Fabritius (/nl/; bapt.
 27 February 1622 – 12 October 1654) was a Dutch painter.
 He was a pupil of Rembrandt and worked in his studio in Amsterdam.
 Fabritius, who was a member of the Delft School, developed his own artistic style and experimented with perspective and lighting.
 Among his works are A View of Delft (1652; National Gallery, London), The Goldfinch (1654), and The Sentry (1654).

 Biography

 Carel Pietersz.
 Fabritius was born in February 1622 in Middenbeemster, a village in the ten-year-old Beemster polder in the Dutch Republic, and was baptized on 27 February of that year.
-He was the son of Pieter Carelsz., a painter and schoolteacher, and he had two younger brothers, Barent and Johannes, who also became painters.
+He was the son of Pieter Carelsz.
+Fabritius, a painter, church sexton and schoolteacher, and Barbertje van der Maes.
+He had two younger brothers, Barent and Johannes, who also became painters.

 Initially he worked as a carpenter (Latin: fabritius).
-In 1641 he married Aeltge Velthuys, who died in childbirth in 1643.
+In 1641 he entered the Dutch Reformed Church and in September of that year married his neighbour Aeltge Velthuys, who died after complications of childbirth in 1643.
+He also lost his twin children (born in 1642) and newborn daughter Catrina the same year as his wife.
 In the early 1640s he studied at Rembrandt's studio in Amsterdam, along with his brother Barent.
-In 1650 he married the widow Agatha van Pruyssen.
-In the early 1650s he moved to Delft, and joined the Delft painters' guild in 1652.
+In 1650 he married the widow Agatha van Pruyssen and he moved to Delft, and joined the Delft painters' guild in 1652.
+Due to his financial difficulties he accepted 12 guilders from the Delft city council for painting two Delft coats of arms.

-Fabritius died young, caught in the explosion of the Delft gunpowder magazine on 12 October 1654, which destroyed a quarter of the city, along with his studio and many of his paintings.
+Fabritius died at the age of 32, caught in the explosion of the Delft gunpowder magazine on 12 October 1654, which destroyed a quarter of the city, along with his home studio and most of his life's work of paintings.
+The explosion, having taken place in the Doelenkwartier district across the lane from the studio situated on the adjacent Doelenstraat, caused the roof and walls to collapse upon him as he worked at his easel burying him under the rubble for six hours.
+He was brought out alive but seriously injured with crush syndrome and blast trauma; he died shortly afterwards in the makeshift infirmary and was buried 48 hours later in the Oude Kerk.
 Only about a dozen paintings have survived.
-According to Houbraken, his student Mattias Spoors and the church deacon Simon Decker died with him, since they were working on a painting together at the time.
+The Goldfinch painting was found intact amongst the ruins.
+According to Houbraken, his student Mattias Spoors and the church deacon Simon Decker were killed alongside him, since they were working on a portrait of Decker at the time.

 In a poem written by Arnold Bon to his memory, he is called Karel Faber.